E-commerce SEO: Revenue-First Framework for Scalable Growth

 Build e-commerce SEO around revenue and margin.
 Improve category pages, product pages, catalog rules, and content paths that support real sales.

-E-commerce SEO scales when category pages, product pages, and technical rules match how you make money.
+E-commerce SEO works when category pages, product pages, and catalog rules follow how you make money.

-Rankings without margin awareness waste crawl budget and development time.
+Rankings without margin awareness waste crawl budget (how many pages Google is willing to fetch) and development time.

-Start with demand, page quality, and catalog rules tied to stock and margin.
+Start with demand, page quality, and rules tied to stock and margin.

 Category Strategy Before Product Scale